The Art of Slow Travel: Experiencing Places, Not Just Visiting Them

 What Is Slow Travel?

-Slow travel is a mindset rather than a strict rule.
+Slow travel is more a mindset than a strict rule.
 It focuses on quality over quantity—choosing immersion instead of accumulation.

 Key principles include: